How Long Is a Check Good For? Do Checks Expire?

 • In order to get an expired check reissued, you must contact the paying agency directly and go through the check claims process and appropriate paperwork.

-• You can avoid expired U.S. Treasury checks completely by signing up for electronic direct deposit or opting for a direct express card (designed for those without bank accounts).
+• You can avoid expired U.S. Treasury checks completely by signing up for electronic direct deposit or opting for a direct express card (designed for people without bank accounts).
 For those who receive federal benefits, like Social Security, receiving payments electronically is required by law.

-Certified Checks
+When Do Certified Checks Expire?

 Still, there’s no hard and fast expiration date for a certified check.
 The main concern is that eventually, the bank may hand over the funds to the state in your name as unclaimed property if you fail to cash the check.
 Each state has its own process for reclaiming those abandoned funds, which you may learn more about from the state’s unclaimed property office.

-Alternatively, you can visit MissingMoney.com , a multi-state database which may help you find your unclaimed cash from certified checks and other sources.
+Alternatively, you can visit MissingMoney.com, a multi-state database which may help you find your unclaimed cash from certified checks and other sources.

 Recommended: What Is a Business Check vs. a Personal Check?

-Traveler’s Checks
+When Do Traveler’s Checks Expire?

 Traveler’s checks are a sort of check that assumes cash value without ever expiring.
 You may choose to use them while traveling abroad to avoid carrying around large amounts of cash.
 When you arrive in your destination country, traveler’s checks can be exchanged for local currency.